MToelke/Co2-Transparency-in-ONE-Record/1R_GoodPractice_CO2_transparency.md

 ### CO2CoefficiencyFactor

 **tbd** required?
+This referes to the fuel emission factor (CO2eKg / l, Kg, Mj of fuel), right?
+In that case it is required to be either in 1R, linked to the fuel type or to be supplied by the operator directly alongside the fuel type.

+ - I am missing the Emission intensity factor (CO2eKg / t-km) here.
+This would be the value that the operator is supplying on a transport movement level, which is then utilized for the piece calculation.

 ### Other data fields

 Other data fields like ***departureLocation*** and ***arrivalLocation*** could be used to verify the CO2-Emission relevant data sources.
 Additionally, relevant information could be added as an ***externalReference***, if only available as PDF.
 This could also be used for an image or a GPS-track of the geo-locational movement to provide an additional layer of information.

 The ***movementType*** has a special relevance here, as it indicates wether this is a planned transport movement or an already  performed one.

+- we should add here "Transport operating category" as an optional field.
+The carrier could indicate here the name/type of the category he has used to calculate the CO2 emissions for this transport movement - tbd

 ## transportMeans LO